Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 `Debug` is an extremely useful utility Trait that creates a default way to write out types to places like standard out and standard error.

+Let's derive Debug for a Cat type like this.

-When printing a `Debug` value, we use colon question inside curly brackets for a positional marker,
+When printing a `Debug` value, we use colon question inside curly brackets for a positional marker

 Or you can put it after the name of a variable, like this.